Miyitus/the.wrong/README.md

 ###THE WRONG ROUTER config * TODO:

--Firmware: package and library compilation
+-Firmware: package and library compilation piratebox opt for gl-mt300n-v2

--Software: files uploads, fix layout, system, router name config, access point
+-Software: files uploads, fix layout, system, router ssid name config, access point
+  #  Set default folder for USB  to "the.wrong"
+  #  Set by default wireless ssid and hostname to "the.wrong"
+  #  setup ssid in admin

+   #  Packages:

 -Interface : CSS, typo and layout